zammad/zammad-api-client-ruby/README.md

 }
 ```

-## perform actions on behalf of other user
+## Perform actions on behalf of another user

 As described in the [Zammad API documentation](https://docs.zammad.org/en/latest/api-intro.html#example-curl-request-on-behalf-of-a-different-user) it is possible to perfom actions on behalf other users.
 To use this feature you can set the attribute of the client accordingly: